a tale of two cities

 San Marcos is a small town far removed from the lush tourist resorts.
 The people here live in extreme poverty; most live on less then $1.25 a day.
 They do not have access to clean water, have limited healthcare, and only a few of the children finish primary school.
 Most drop out at 14 to support their family.
 Their prospects are bleak.
 In this part of the country jobs are scarce, particularly for young people who represent 43% of the total unemployed population in the DR.

 Soap making is easy to learn, has low startup costs, and would create income for this struggling community.
 In June 2017, two members of Flagler College Enactus traveled to the Dominican Republic to establish the business, Dominican Wave, and begin production.
-Flagler Enactus alum Chelsea Reppin has since remained in the D.R. to develop the business full-time.
+Flagler Enactus alumna and CEO of Dominican Wave, Chelsea Reppin, spent 13 months in the Dominican Republic developing the program.
+In June of 2017, Executive Director Mabel Hernandez was hired to lead operations in DR.